WHO to launch initiative to share COVID-19 drugs, tests and vaccines

 GENEVA: The World Health Organization (WHO) said it would announce a "landmark collaboration" on Friday to speed development, production and the use of safe, effective drugs, tests and vaccines to prevent, diagnose and treat COVID-19.

-In a brief statement issued on Thursday (Apr 23) the Geneva-based agency said the initiative being announced with partners aims to make technologies against the disease "accessible to everyone who needs them, worldwide", but gave no details.
+The Geneva-based agency, in a brief statement issued late on Thursday (Apr 23), said the initiative with partners aims to make technologies against the disease caused by the novel coronavirus "accessible to everyone who needs them, worldwide", but gave no details.

+READ: China to give WHO US$30 million more after US freezes funds

 WHO director-general Tedros Adhanom Ghebreyesus said on Apr 6 that he planned to announce an initiative to accelerate the research, development and production of vaccines and also design mechanisms for equitable distribution.